rembold-cs151-master/Section04/README.md

-# section_template
+# Section 04
-A template file for generating slides and content for a section meeting
+Contains starting templates for several problems relating to Section 04, focused on preparing for and understanding how to approach Wordle.